-7.5.6 Pregnancy
+7.5.7 Pregnancy

-Spironolactone is a category C drug and feminisation of the foetus is said to occur in the last trimester of pregnancy.12 Concerns have also been raised about teratogenicity of spironolactone but risk of harm to the foetus is thought to be lower than for oral tetracyclines, which are also commonly used in acne.^{12,28} The local site study team will carry out pregnancy tests at baseline, and advise participants of childbearing potential at risk of pregnancy that they must use their usual hormonal or barrier method of contraception during the first 6 months of the study (whilst taking the study IMP) and for at least 4 weeks (approximately one menstrual cycle) afterwards.
+Spiromolactone is a category C drug and feminisation of the foetus is said to occur in the last trimester of pregnancy.
+Concerns have also been raised about teratogenicity of spironolactone but risk of harm to the foetus is thought to be lower than for oral tetracyclines, which are also commonly used in acne.
+The local site study team will carry out pregnancy tests at baseline, and advise participants of childbearing potential at risk of pregnancy that they must use their usual hormonal or barrier method of contraception during the first 6 months of the study (whilst taking the study IMP) and for at least 4 weeks (approximately one menstrual cycle) afterwards.

-If a participant becomes pregnant whilst taking part in the trial or during a stage where the foetus could have been exposed to an IMP, the local site study team must ensure that the participant and the participant's healthcare professional are aware that follow up information is required on the outcome of the pregnancy.
-The participant must give informed consent for this.
+If a participant becomes pregnant whilst taking part in the trial or during a stage where the foetus could have been exposed to an IMP, the local site study team must inform the Trial Manager as soon as they become aware of the pregnancy.
+The pregnancy itself is not an SAE, however, the outcome of the pregnancy may be an SAE.